 For example, let’s consider blogs of contemporary companies.
 They look more like thematic media, rather than sales tools.
 Companies strive to share expertise they have in particular industries with consumers in order to establish themselves as a primary source of information on it.
 In such way, they create tons of content, including viral one which sets consumer trends and defines buying behavior.
 Public image and credibility today are even more valuable than the product itself.
 Today, even a simple chicken egg can become a trend and beat whatever Instagram records, if it has a valuable message to share and if it’s marketed properly.

-Due to enormous amounts of information that we consume every day, our ability to concentrate attention became very limited.
-We are addicted to smartphones, permanently switching between screens, and navigating through dozens of tabs society.
+Due to the enormous amounts of information that we consume every day, our ability to concentrate attention became very limited.
+We are addicted to smartphones, permanently switching between screens, and navigating through dozens of tabs in society.
 Multitasking has become not only a valuable skill but a must for anyone.
 Thus, the only way to effectively catch and retain attention is to create a lasting emotional connection.
 And that’s exactly what contemporary brands do with the help of their marketing efforts.
 Marketing redistributes our attention from certain trends and products to other ones.
 It tells us what to be focused on and what to discuss today, making it irrelevant the next day and replacing it with the new stuff, so we have something to occupy our minds with.

-Marketing has a more comprehensive impact on our mind and behavior than we think.
+Marketing has a more comprehensive impact on our minds and behavior than we think.
 The line between what we think we want and what marketing makes us want is as blurred as never before.
 Though, let’s not be dramatic about this.
 In the long run, we all benefit from it.
-Brands get more loyal customers while those get much more than just quality products from companies which fiercely compete for their attention.
+Brands get more loyal customers while those get much more than just quality products from companies that fiercely compete for their attention.